 This Linguini with White Wine Clam Sauce recipe goes way back in my family.
 I can remember asking for this very meal for special occasions like my birthday or when I had something to celebrate.
 My mother makes it with small shelled pasta and canned clams.
 I made a few adjustments and no matter how you slice it, its delicious!
 A super easy pantry meal that can be thrown together in no time!!

-Mama Rushing’s version is as follows:
+Mama Rushing’s version of this dish:

 - Small shelled pasta (cooked al dente)